mattja/sdeint/README.rst

 See also:
 ---------

-``nsim``: Framework that uses this ``sdeint`` library to do massive parallel simulations of SDE systems (using multiple CPUs or a cluster) and provides some tools to analyze the resulting timeseries. https://github.com/mattja/nsim
+``nsim``: Framework that uses this ``sdeint`` library to enable massive parallel simulations of SDE systems (using multiple CPUs or a cluster) and provides some tools to analyze the resulting timeseries. https://github.com/mattja/nsim